Esri/UN-APR-Ribbon/README.md

 # UN-APR Ribbon

-This repsository hosts an ArcGIS Pro ribbon add-in which constist of common tools that are used in UN and APR workflows.
+This repsository hosts an ArcGIS Pro add-in which provided common UN-APR tools within a single ribbon.

 ## Features